Fayash30/MockSense_Interview/README.md

-Absolutely, Fayash!
-Here's the **improved and refined version** of your `README.md` — polished for clarity, flow, and professionalism, while retaining all the core content and technical richness:

----

 # MockSense Interview System 🎙️🤖

 **MockSense** is an AI-powered mock interview platform designed to help candidates **overcome nervousness**, gain **confidence**, and **improve communication skills** through realistic interview simulations.
 The system uses AI to generate personalized questions, simulate group discussions, assess technical and aptitude skills, and provide real-time feedback.